tgerarden/aem2850/content/syllabus/_index.md

 ## Success in this course

-I *promise* you can succeed in this class.
+I *know* you can succeed in this class.

 Learning R can be difficult at first—it's like learning a new language, just like Spanish, French, or Chinese.
 Hadley Wickham—the chief data scientist at RStudio and the author of some amazing R packages you'll be using like `ggplot2`—[made this wise observation](https://r-posts.com/advice-to-young-and-old-programmers-a-conversation-with-hadley-wickham/):